Vouk/voukoder-connectors/README.md

-## Note:
+## Note
-These connectors requires [voukoder 2.3beta5 or later](https://github.com/Vouk/voukoder/releases).
+These connectors require [voukoder 2.3 or later](https://github.com/Vouk/voukoder/releases).
 Please uninstall previous versions before updating first.

 ## Latest versions
 - [premiere-connector-1.0.1.msi](premiere/premiere-connector-1.0.1.msi?raw=true) [(Changelog)](premiere/README.md)
 - [aftereffects-connector-0.9.3.msi](aftereffects/aftereffects-connector-0.9.3.msi?raw=true) [(Changelog)](aftereffects/README.md)
 - [vegas-connector-0.5.0.msi](vegas/vegas-connector-0.5.0.msi?raw=true) [(Changelog)](vegas/README.md)

+## Support
+If you have questions or suggestions please check out the official [forum](https://www.voukoder.org/forum/).

 ## What are these connectors for?
 Since version 2.3 the Voukoder project has significantly changed.
 It is not one monolothic component anymore, it has been split into two components:
 1. The [Voukoder Core](https://github.com/Vouk/voukoder) component will be registered as a system wide COM server and will provide its encoding services and user interface to as many programs as possible.
 You can even integrate it to your own program.